Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

     default_worker_int(worker)
 ```

+**What it does:**
+- Updates worker metrics before shutdown
+- Calls `worker.handle_quit()` for graceful shutdown
+- Falls back to `worker.alive = False` if needed
+- Handles exceptions during shutdown process

 #### `default_on_exit(server)`

 Called when the server is shutting down.
+Performs cleanup operations.

 ```python
 from gunicorn_prometheus_exporter.hooks import default_on_exit